nnnkit/all-docs-blogs/docs/javascript/fundamental/6-condition.md

 ### Multiple if else condition

-There are times whe you have more than two consition like
+There are times when you have more than two conditions like

 - If the marks is greater than 80 return `awesome`.
 - If the marks is between 50 - 80 return `good`.
 - If the marks is less than 50 return `work hard`.

-In situation like this we can use multiple `if..else` statement together.
+In situations like this, we can use multiple `if..else` statements together.

 ```js
 let score = 43;